wandyezj/wandyezj.github.io/ideas/open-data.md

 Much effort has been spent on analysis while relatively little has been spent on data source quality assurance.

+Specify units in the name of the data point

+Most data can't be single collection since the state of the world changes.

+standard atomic entities from which other entities are built, and standard representation between formats, JSON, TSV

 Annotate in code that data is collected and provide link to metadata, annotate metadata with link to where data is collected in code.
 Have a random GUID tag that can be researched later.